cla-cif/english-with-claudia/README.md

 - __The Footer__

-  - The footer's right section includes links to the relevant social media sites of English with Claudia and it's teacher.
+  - The footer's right section includes links to the relevant social media sites of English with Claudia and the teacher.
 The links will open to a new tab to allow easy navigation for the users.
   - The footer's left section includes links to the "About" and "Top" of the page, anchored to the header.
-This section is intentionally placed right under the submit button in case the user wants to go back to some useful information before submitting the form.
+This section is intentionally placed right under the submit button in case the user wants to go back to some relevant information before submitting the form.
   - The footer purpose is to invite the user to find out more about the teaching method and the teacher's bio.

 ![Footer](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/footer.jpeg)